elussich/tachyons-flex/README.md

 ## A Note on Class Names

 First of all, I took the dare to add a `df` class, that follows the syntax presented on the [Display](https://github.com/tachyons-css/tachyons-display) module.
-This was a necessary decision, since HTML elements rely on the `display` property to be upgraded to "flex containers".
+This was a necessary decision, since HTML elements rely on the `display` property set to `flex` to be converted into "flex containers".

-Unfortunately, Flex Box definitions don't necessarily have a "namespace" of their own, and are actually hard to follow on a common syntax.
+Unfortunately, Flex Box definitions don't necessarily have a "namespace" of their own, and are actually hard to wrap on a common syntax.
 For this effect, I set a `flx` base namespace, so then all flex-related properties are appended as modifiers, keeping them as short and less verbose as possible.

 ## Author